sparkutils/hadoop-bare-naked-local-fs/readme.md

-# GlobalMentor Hadoop Bare Naked Local FileSystem
+# GlobalMentor Hadoop Bare Naked Local FileSystem - A Sparkutils fork

+This fork is raised due to [this PR](https://github.com/globalmentor/hadoop-bare-naked-local-fs/pull/5) not progressing.
+The lack of an abstract file system implementation in the original project stops Delta usage and Spark Streaming.
+Only the package artifact has changed, the class packages are still per the pull request.

 A Hadoop local `FileSystem` implementation directly accessing the Java API without Winutils, suitable for use with Spark.